-- Spread the sauce in a 9 x 13″ casserole dish.
+- Spread the sauce in a 9 x 13″ casserole dish (or 12″ round skillet as pictured).
 Fill each shell generously with the sausage ricotta mixture, and fit them snugly into the pan over the sauce.
 Cover with foil and bake in the preheated oven for 35-40 minutes or until hot and bubbly throughout.
 Enjoy!

 The Nutrition Information is only an estimate.
 The accuracy of the Nutrition Information for any recipe on this site cannot be guaranteed.